Delhi, Ontario: Sports

 Delhi is home to the Delhi Travellers, a junior hockey team that plays in the Southern Ontario Junior Hockey League.
 They are also the home of various minor soccer, minor baseball, minor soccer, and minor hockey teams.
 Minor sports are played by young people between the ages of three (for the Initiation age group) and 20 (for the Juvenile age group) in this region.
 These events are played out either at or near the vicinity of the Delhi Community Arena.

-The local high school plays against other high schools in the region in sports like football, basketball, volleyball, soccer (association football), tennis, badminton, cross country, track and field, scholastic wrestling, and swimming.
-Close rivalries have developed over the years, particularly with Simcoe Composite School, Valley Heights Secondary School, and Holy Trinity Catholic High School.

 North Creek was once the most important spawning point for the local fish species until it was dammed in 1965.
 Prior to the 1960s, local residents and avid fishermen alike would often stake out ideal fishing spots near the once-fertile tributaries.
-North Creek is used today as a means to provide a supplemental water supply to the municipally-owned aquifers.
-The fishing scene within the actual town limits of Delhi has floundered since 1966, forcing today's fishermen to drive to the hinterlands in order to guarantee a catch.
-Some fishermen have been known to drive to Port Ryerse and Long Point in the search for their next meal or pleasure fishing expeditions.
+North Creek is used today as a means to provide a supplemental water supply to the municipally owned aquifers.

 Education

 The local high school, Delhi District Secondary School, has faced the threat of closure in the past, but the local school board has committed to keeping the school open for the indefinite future.
-Delhi's high school offers courses in science, physical education, math, French, family studies, English, and co-operative education (for the transition from academic life to employment).
-The local secular elementary school is Delhi Public School.
-Saint Frances Cabrini Catholic School is also located in Delhi and is part of the Brant Haldimand Norfolk Catholic District School Board's elementary division.